 This tool was created by Bethany Jacobs and Dave Ederer.

 The Center for Serve-Learn-Sustain aims to help students create sustainable communities, where humans and nature flourish in the present and future.
-One SLS Priority area concerning sustainable communities is Equitable & Sustainable Development, focuses on how environment, economy, equity and society shape large infrastructure projects.
+One SLS Priority area concerning sustainable communities is Equitable & Sustainable Development, focusing on how environment, economy, equity and society shape large infrastructure projects.

 This tool uses stakeholder mapping to explore the various entities that influence and benefit from infrastructure projects.
 Through a short presentation and reading, students will learn about one specific infrastructure project: the Atlanta BeltLine.
 The BeltLine, originally conceived as a network of light rail lines connecting the city of Atlanta, is a massive project in both vision and implementation.
 Since its inception, the vision for the BeltLine has expanded to include objectives for parks, multi-use trails, affordable housing, historic preservation, and economic development.
 Different groups have influenced these priorities over time.